-Gildart Haase School of Computer Sciences and Engineering
+Gildart Haase School of Computer Sciences & Engineering

 Students have received accolades from various student competitions, including the ASME Student Design Competition, the IEEE Student Presentation Contest, the ASCE Concrete Canoe Design Contest, the MCA Competition, and the ACM Regional Collegiate Programming Contest.
 Graduates of the programs have gone on to become successful and prominent leaders in academia, industry, and business.
 They have assumed various leadership roles such as university president, college dean, department chair, faculty, CEO, company president and vice-president, manager, entrepreneur, project supervisor, engineer, computer professional, and space explorer.

 Faculty members are actively involved in research, curriculum development, program outcome assessment, outreach programs, and professional association activities.
 The International Journal of Management Information Systems and The International Journal of Electronic Commerce were founded and are edited by a distinguished faculty member in the School.
-These journals have been consistently ranked 3rdand 1st in their respective fields.
+These journals have been consistently ranked third and first in their respective fields.
 Faculty members pride themselves on reaching out to local communities.
-The School has conducted the Technical Enrichment and Outreach Program for 30 high school students from neighboring communities on 12 Saturdays per semester for three semesters, encouraging underrepresented minorities and financially disadvantaged students to study science and engineering.
+The School has conducted the Technical Enrichment and Outreach Program (TEOP) for 30 high school students from neighboring communities on 12 Saturdays per semester for 12 years, encouraging underrepresented minorities and financially disadvantaged students to study science and engineering.